-- Oxidative Stress.
-Cells rely on oxygen and nitrogen for basic metabolism, but sometimes these elements can cause damage in the form of reactive oxidative species (ROS) and reactive nitrogen species (RNS).
+Cells rely on oxygen and nitrogen for metabolism, but sometimes these elements can cause damage in the form of reactive oxidative species (ROS) and reactive nitrogen species (RNS).
 Cells have natural defense mechanisms to protect against ROS and RNS damage, but sometimes these defense mechanisms can fail.
-Damage to cell membranes, DNA and proteins from ROS and RNS can severely impact the vitality of the cell.
+Damage to cell membranes, DNA, and proteins from ROS and RNS can severely impact the vitality of the cell.

 Therapies for Mitochondrial Dysfunction

-- Sleep.
-The number one hack to help restore energy levels and mitochondrial function.
+Sleep.
+The number one hack to help restore energy levels and mitochondrial function is getting enough sleep.
 Mitochondria are replenished while you sleep at night during your circadian cycle.
 A key enzyme called NAMPT is regulated by sleep.
 Furthermore, this enzyme becomes less active by eating and sedentary lifestyle.
 It is important to get quality sleep and exercise regularly in order to maintain healthy mitochondria.